sytsereitsma/mdbook-plantuml/README.md

 ```

 ## Change log

+### 0.8.0 (2022-07-04)
+* Many thanks to @danieleades for cleanup and modernization
+* Click on an image to open it in isolation (credit @YushiOMOTE)
+* Add support for `puml` code blocks as an alternative to plantuml (native IDE support for various programs, credit @YushiOMOTE)
+* Diagram formats can now be configured per code block (e.g. png, or svg)
+* Support for [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs), credit @ knightflower1989).
+This feature can be used to workaround the mdbook serve loop issue.

 ### 0.7.0 (2020-08-29)
 * 🏎️ Speed!
 Added caching to only regenerate the changed code blocks, instead of all of them.